simonbates/procdraw-old/README.md

 ```

 When expressions are evaluated in Lisp major mode buffers, they will
-be sent to procdraw.
-To make a Lisp buffer, open a Lisp file, or
+be sent to Procdraw.
+To make a Lisp buffer, you can open a Lisp file, or
 create a new buffer with:

 ```